ylow/turicreate/userguide/clustering/kmeans.md

 [6 rows x 413 columns]
 ```

-The last three columns of the `cluster_info` SFrame indicate metadata about the
+The last three columns of the `cluster_info` XFrame indicate metadata about the
 corresponding cluster: ID number, number of points in the cluster, and the
 within-cluster sum of squared distances to the center.